 Timber frame external walls are generally considered to consist of load-bearing solid timber studs at regular centres with insulation between them, lined with a structural sheathing board, breather membrane, drained cavity and cladding.
-A Vapour Control Layer (VCL) and fire-resistant linings are provided to the internal finishes.
-For guidance on other forms of timber construction, e.g. SIPs, I section studs, Glulam, etc., please refer to Chapter 3 - Modern Methods of Construction, in this Manual.
+A Vapour control layer (VCL) and fire-resistant linings are provided to the internal finishes.

+For guidance on other forms of timber construction, e.g. SIPs, I section studs, glulam, cross laminated timber (CLT) etc., please refer to Chapter 3 - Modern Methods of Construction, in this Manual.